-Two fiery frogs with an attitude, this duo are a real tricky one.
+Two fiery frogs with an attitude, this duo are a really tricky one.
 To begin with, they stay on the right-hand side of the screen and lob projectiles, so get in close with a powerful weapon and just hammer them.
 Next up they work together to unleash a whirlwind attack while firing bounding balls, here, switch to the chaser, and just take your time waiting for the tornado to be over.

 Finally, they form a slot machine and hurl platforms at you to jump over.
 Make sure you parry the handle on the slot machine when you can, and just avoid the spiked platforms and unleash every attack you can.
 They don’t move as the slot machine, so go to town with special attacks!

 That’s it for now players, be sure to check back for even more bosses from Cuphead as we regularly update this guide.
 If you haven’t tried it out quite yet, why not read our Cuphead The Delicious Last Course DLC review to find out exactly what waits for you on the fourth Inkwell Isle.